MBREA Code of Ethics

 7. to prepare an appraisal report pertaining to a part of a property without stating that it is a fractional interest being appraised, and as such, subject to use in a manner consistent with said limitation.

-10. For Candidates to imply that Candidate membership carries any certification or qualifications or to refer to his/her membership in any manner other than as specified by the Board of Trustees.
+10. for Associates to imply that Associate membership carries any certification or qualifications or to refer to his/her membership in any manner other than as specified by the Board of Trustees.

 a.
-Candidates may include reference to their candidacy in the Qualifications section of an appraisal report or in an oral or written resume under "Candidate Membership" only.
+Associates may include reference to their associate membership in the Qualifications section of an appraisal report or in an oral or written resume under "Associate Membership" only.

-The following statement must be included within any statement of Candidate membership: "Candidate membership does not imply any certification or qualifications or experience by the Massachusetts Board of Real Estate Appraisers.
-It does, however, bind the Candidate to its Code of Ethics, Standards of Professional Practice and Conduct and Code of Conduct.”
+The following statement must be included within any statement of Associate membership: "Associate membership does not imply any certification or qualifications or experience by the Massachusetts Board of Real Estate Appraisers.
+It does, however, bind the Associate to its Code of Ethics, Standards of Professional Practice and Conduct and Code of Conduct".

 b.
-Candidates may not publicly advertise as a member of the Massachusetts Board of Real Estate Appraisers.
+Associates may publicly advertise as an Associate Member of the Massachusetts Board of Real Estate Appraisers.